Agenda

 Simon Jones

 Simon has over 30 years of experience in finance, treasury and transaction banking across both developed and emerging markets.
-As ClearBank’s Chief Customer Officer, Simon leads the technology platform’s client management, product and marketing functions, ensuring a customer-centric focus is at the heart of ClearBank’s products and services.
+Simon was previously Chief Customer Officer at ClearBank and lead the client management, product & marketing teams at the UK’s first cloud based infrastructure clearing bank.

 Prior to joining ClearBank in 2019, Simon spent over 20 years at JPMorgan.
 During his time at the bank, he was responsible for treasury solutions in EMEA, supporting clients around the world.
 He was also Head of Corporate Sales in EMEA from 2012 to 2015 and Asia Regional Executive for Treasury Services from 2006 to 2010, based in Hong Kong.